 At Glenwood.
-Mathematics teachers volunteer their time and offer Mathematics Help Sessions during lunch on Mondays and Thursdays.
+Mathematics teachers volunteer their time and offer Mathematics Help Sessions during lunch or recess twice a week.
 These sessions are open to all students from Year 7 to Year 12 - no matter their ability level or Mathematics course they are studying.
 Attendance is completely voluntary, and students can attend all or part of, these sessions.
-Students bring and eat their lunch whilst getting one-to-one help during these sessions.
+Students bring and eat their food whilst getting one-to-one help during these sessions.
 We also offer a Senior Maths Help on a Wednesday during Period 5 in the Library.